 Dear Parents and Carers,

-We want to make every pupil’s experience at The Penkford School a rich learning time, with a huge variety of Individual Learning Pathways open to all.
+We want to make every pupil’s experience at Willow Bank a rich learning time, with a huge variety of Individual Learning Pathways open to all.
 For our pupils and staff, we are not just a school, but a real caring community.
 We help and encourage our pupils to be confident in their education as many of them may have had a negative experience before.